aws-samples/startup-kit-serverless-workload/README.md

 That's it!
 Your Startup Kit Serverless Workload is now fully deployed and ready to be tested.
 To test it, try the curl commands output by the installation script.

+NOTE:  if you test with a front end, the API should work fine with a mobile client such as iOS or Android, but at present will not work with a web front end due to CORS issues (we're working on resolving this ASAP).

 #### Manual deployment